MinaProtocol/mina/rfcs/0028-time-locked-accounts.md

 ## Time-locked and time-vesting accounts

-Accounts may contain funds that are available to send at a certain time or according to a vesting schedule.
+Accounts may contain funds that are available to send according to a vesting schedule.

 ## Motivation